schackartk/biodata_compilation_dev/README.md

 ## renv

 Since this project utilizes renv, dependencies are tracked in the renv.lock file.
-They can be installed with `renv::restore`, or using the make target `make setup_renv`
+They can be installed with `renv::restore()`.

 To keep the snapshot up-to-date, run `renv::snapshot()` after installing new packages.
 The status can be checked with `renv::status()`.